 Who is paying all the bills?
 Me.

-Speaking of B, we got past the “seven year itch”.
+Speaking of Henry, we got past the “seven year itch”.
 Barely.
 We were broken up for about a week after our seven year anniversary.
 Our relationship had been on cruise control for the past few years and as a result we got too comfortable.
 We mistook living with each other as spending quality time together.
 It’s not.
-We also mistook talking to each other because we lived together as being enough in terms of communication.
+We also mistook talking to each other because we lived together as communication.
 It’s not.
 So as painful as it was, having that short time apart was a good thing for us because we learned these important lessons.

 As if making a big move, transitioning to a new job, and going through relationship issues weren’t enough to deal with, I had a health scare about a month ago.
 I found 3 enlarged nodes in my neck.
 After an ultrasound and 11 vials of blood (9 in one day!), my Dr. said that it’s likely not cancer or anything serious.
 I’ll continue to monitor the nodes and decide in a month or so whether I should go forward and get a biopsy… just in case.